Morphy-Git/Get-Clean-Data_Project/README.md

 activityrecognition@smartlab.ws
 www.smartlab.ws

-## The dataset includes the following files:
+## The dataset includes the following files

 - ‘Codebook.md’: The code book that describes the variables and any transformations or work that I performed to clean up the data.